apache/spark/docs/programming-guide.md

 In local mode, the above code will correctly sum the values within the rdd and store it in **counter**.
 This is because both the RDD and the variable **counter** are in the same memory on the driver node.

 However, in `cluster` mode, what happens is more complicated, and the above code will not work correctly.
 In `cluster` mode, Spark breaks up the processing of RDD operations into tasks - each of which is operated on by a seperate executor.
-Prior to execution, Spark computes the closure.
+Prior to execution, Spark computes the **closure**.
 The closure is those variables and methods which must be visible for the remote executor (running on a seperate worker node) to perform its computations on the RDD (in this case `foreach()`).
 This closure is serialized and sent to each executor.

 The problem here is that the variables within the closure sent to each executor are now copies and thus, when **counter** is referenced within the `foreach` function, it's no longer the **counter** on the driver node.
 There is still a **counter** in the memory of the driver node but this is no longer visible to the executors!
 The executors only sees the copy from the serialized closure.
 Thus, the final value of **counter** will still be zero since all operations on **counter** were referencing the value within the serialized closure.

-The one exception to this is when the variable being modified is an Accumulator.
+The one exception to this is when the variable being modified is an `Accumulator`.
 Accumulators in Spark are used specifically to provide a mechanism for safely updating a variable when execution is split up across worker nodes in a cluster.
 The Accumulators section of this guide discusses these in more detail.

+In general, closures - constructs like loops or locally defined methods, are always executed on remote executors.
+With the exception of local testing mode, in Spark they should not be used to mutate some global state.
+Use an accumulator instead if some global aggregation is needed.

 #### Printing elements of an RDD
 Another common idiom is attempting to print out the elements of an rdd using `rdd.foreach(println)` or `rdd.map(println)`.
 Intuitively, it seems that this should work.
 But again, consider that in `cluster` mode, the `println()` being called by the executors is now the `println()` that is local to it, not the one on the driver!
 Consequently, Spark will start writing to stdout on the worker node, potentially filling up `/tmp` storage rapdily.
 To avoid this, one can use the `collect()` method to first bring the RDD to the driver node thus: `rdd.collect().foreach(println)`.
 Because `collect()` will aggregate the entire RDD and the RDD may be very large, this can cause buffer overflows or memory errors.
 A safer approach is to use the `take()` method to only get a few elements of the RDD: `rdd.take(100).foreach(println)`.